xiaoshaoning/basic_data_structures_and_algorithms/README.md

 basic data structures and algorithms
 ====================================

-A depth-first search C program WITHOUT recursion is included.
+A depth-first search C++ program WITHOUT recursion is included.

 Compile:
 ```